NEC Family Summit

 Nicola Juri, NEC Society Board Member and Mom of Ronan, who tragically passed away from NEC, speaking about the NEC Symposium

-The NEC Society is eager to welcome as many families as possible to the NEC Family Summit.
-We are dedicated to welcoming families from different experiences, backgrounds, and places.
+The NEC Society is eager to welcome as many families as possible to the NEC Family Summit in Davis, CA. We are dedicated to welcoming families from different experiences, backgrounds, and places.
 All families participating in the Summit will be offered a stipend from the NEC Society to help cover the costs.

 Why an application process?

 We are eager to welcome as many families as possible.
-Given limitations in funding and physical venue space, an application process will help ensure participants across geographic regions, lived experiences, and backgrounds can join.
+Given limitations in funding and physical venue space, an application process helps ensure participants across geographic regions, lived experiences, and backgrounds can attend.
 Our goal is to create an inclusive and collaborative space where families engage, connect, and help lead the future of NEC research, education, and advocacy.

 Support the NEC Family Summit